Remembering Srebrenica: History

-In implementing the European Parliament Resolution, Prime Minister David Cameron announced support for Remembering Srebrenica in 2013 on the 18th anniversary of Srebrenica Memorial Day.
+Prime Minister David Cameron pledged £1.2m of government money to support Remembering Srebrenica, with a portion of the funds directed towards sponsoring educational visits of British schoolchildren to Bosnia.
 The Prime Minister said: "Srebrenica was a stark demonstration of what can happen when hatred, discrimination and evil are allowed to go unchecked.
 I am pleased that the government has been able to work with Remembering Srebrenica, an initiative dedicated to commemorating and honouring the victims of Srebrenica".
 On Srebrenica Memorial Day, Prime Minister David Cameron also "met with three survivors of the Srebrenica genocide at Downing Street.
 The survivors shared their experiences of Srebrenica, and the Prime Minister stressed how important it was that we never forget what happened during this most shameful moment in European history".

-In 2014, Foreign Secretary William Hague MP, and the Special Envoy of the UN High Commissioner for Refugees Angelina Jolie during their visit to Srebrenica announced "new UK funding that will enable 750 young people from Britain to visit Srebrenica over the next two years through the Remembering Srebrenica programme, so that the lessons from the Bosnian conflict are never forgotten.
+In 2014, Foreign Secretary William Hague MP, and the Special Envoy of the UN High Commissioner for Refugees Angelina Jolie during their visit to Srebrenica announced "new UK funding that will enable 750 young people from Britain to visit Srebrenica over the next two years through the Remembering Srebrenica programme, so that the lessons from the Bosnian conflict are never forgotten."

+The charity has been prominently involved in coordinating the Holocaust Memorial Day activities since its inception.

 Support

-Remembering Srebrenica's work has received broad support from numerous high-profile figures.
+Remembering Srebrenica's work has received broad support from numerous high-profile figures, and the charity has been described as "influential".
 During the commemoration of the 25th anniversary, Prime Minister Boris Johnson said: "There are those who would prefer to forget or deny the enormity of what took place.
 We must not allow that to happen.
 We owe it to the victims and to future generations to remember Srebrenica and to ensure it never happens again."

 HRH Prince Charles said: "By remembering the pain of the past and learning its lessons, we can together resolve that it must never happen again.
-This is why the work of organisations such as the United Kingdom’s Remembering Srebrenica is so vitally important and why, 25 years after these terrible crimes were committed, we should stand in determined solidarity with those who have lost so much.”
+This is why the work of organisations such as the United Kingdom’s Remembering Srebrenica is so vitally important and why, 25 years after these terrible crimes were committed, we should stand in determined solidarity with those who have lost so much."

 Adama Dieng, former UN Special Adviser on the Prevention of Genocide, said: "Remembering Srebrenica is working to raise awareness on the terrible tragedy and to educate on the consequences of hatred and intolerance.
 This work is essential everywhere."
 Cardinal Vincent Nichols said "The programmes of education that organisations like Remembering Srebrenica UK...do [are] just so important."

+The charity has received annual funding from the British government since 2013, amounting to £170,000 in the 2013/14 fiscal year, £467,500 in 2014/15, £332,500 in 2015/16, £400,000 per year from 2016/17 to 2020/21, £250,000 in 2021/22, £200,000 in 2022/23, and £150,000 in 2023/24 (for a total of £3.57m over 11 years).